BASEforHANK/HANK_BusinessCycleAndInequality/docs/src/estimation.md

 # Estimation of parameters
 !!! note
-    Most of the code of this section is in the folder `Estimation`
+    Most of the code of this section is in the folder `6_Estimation`

 ## Settings
 ```@docs